eWallet vs Digital Wallet vs Mobile Wallet.

 “The internet has turned commerce inside out.” – Jeff Bezos

-What Are eWallet?
+What is eWallet?

 Let’s start with the eWallets.